 Queen Victoria Markets: Melbourne is no stranger to winter.
 In fact, the city definitely has a unique vibrancy during this season.
 One famous go-to spot is the Queen Victoria Markets.
 Open from Tuesday-Sunday, you'll want to bring plenty of cash, with the stalls ranging from fresh food and beverages, to handmade jewels—and everything in between.
 Hit up the winter night markets for mulled wine and other delicious treats.

-You may want to rug up, because there will probably be a queue to get in.
+You may want to bring warm clothing and something to read because there will probably be a queue to get in.

 The Australian Ballet: Home to country's most prestigious ballet company, it's definitely worth spending an evening sipping champagne and entering the ethereal world of ballet.
 With a plethora of shows taking place across the year, you're bound to find a show that tickles your fancy.